SlashLabs-in/Slashlabs_attendance/api_docs/quick_start_guide.md

-# Attendance Management System API Quick Start Guide
+# SlashLabs Attendance System API Quick Start Guide

-This quick start guide will help you get started with the Attendance Management System API quickly.
+This quick start guide will help you get started with the SlashLabs Attendance System API quickly.

 ## Authentication